aldelaro5/dolphin-memory-engine/README.md

 Create a empty file `portable.txt` in the same directory as Dolphin Memory Engine and the configuration will instead be saved in the same folder as the program.

 ## How to Build

 ### Microsoft Windows
-This repository provides a solution file for Visual Studio 2022 and later.
-The Windows SDK Version 10.0.22621.0 is required*.
+Visual Studio 2022 and later is recommended.
+The Windows SDK Version 10.0.22621.0 is required.

+The Windows SDK version 10.0.22621.0 comes with the C++ Desktop Development Workload of Visual Studio 2022 — other versions may work but are untested.

 Before proceeding, ensure the Qt submodule is initialized by running `git submodule update --init` at the repository's root.
 The files should appear at the `Externals\Qt` directory.

-Once complete, open the solution file `dolphin-memory-engine.sln` located in the `Source` directory with Visual Studio.
-Select the build configuration and build it.
+Once complete, open the `Source` directory with Visual Studio's `Open a local folder` option.

-#### Windows SDK
-The Windows SDK version 10.0.22621.0 comes with the C++ Desktop Development Workload of Visual Studio 2022 — other versions may work but are untested.
-To use a different Windows SDK you'll need to select it in the project properties window.
-Please note that this will change the `vcxproj` file, so if you plan to submit a Pull Request, make sure to not stage this change.

 ### Linux
 > _CMake and Qt 6 are required.
 Please refer to your distribution's documentation for specific instructions on how to install them._